walmartlabs/thorax/docs/loading.md

 Helpers and methods to load your data in an orderly manner.

-## Queueing

-TODO: explanation of flushQueue, fetchQueue, resetQueue
+TODO explanation of:
+  - flushQueue
+  - fetchQueue
+  - resetQueue
+  - nonBlockingLoad attribute
+  - background option
+  - ignoreErrors option

 ## Thorax.Util